 I am, like a lot of people on this planet, a huge Disney fan!
-Luckily for me, one of the Disneyland Park is located in France in Paris only an hour away.
+Luckily for me, one Disneyland Park is located in France in Paris, only an hour away.

 Over the past few years, I visited Disneyland Paris quite a lot.
-By quite a lot I mean that at some point I went there over 10 times a month, perks of being a student and having an annual pass.
+By quite a lot, I mean that at some point, I went there over ten times a month, perks of being a student and having an annual pass.

-So, I gathered some tips and info that I thought would be useful to create a guide to Disneyland Paris for anyone planning on visiting the parks!
+So, I gathered some tips and info that I thought would be useful to create a Disneyland Paris guide for anyone planning to visit the parks!
 Either for a day trip to Disneyland or a little vacation!

 HOW TO GET TO DISNEYLAND PARIS

 There are three options:

 - If you’re visiting by car you can obviously drive to Disneyland Paris, by taking the A. The park has different parking for its customers to use.
 Whether you only took your car to drive there for the time of a day trip or if you’re staying there a couple of days.

 - The second option is public transportation.
 If you don’t have a car there is a train line called RER A that goes directly from the centre of Paris to Disneyland, it’s super easy to get the direction.
 As soon as you reach the line A you just have to look for the Mickey sign and hop onto a train.